udayakrishnaspringandjsf/java_spring_jsf/readme.txt

 6.Add below URL to add an user as superadmin http://localhost:8095/api/user-service/football/adduser/uday/superadmin/maddy.udi@gmail.com Do not forget to add header "password" as key and "whateverpasswordyouwant" as value.
-7.he above steps shoud create 2 tables Role and User and insert values into it.
+7.The above steps should create 2 tables Role and User and insert values into it.

 ISSUES?
 Contact me by email: maddy.udi@gmail.com